 These losses don’t even include the loss of the transaction data itself.
-Although some organizations resign themselves to some data loss during asynchronous replication, your organization doesn’t have to tolerate any amount of data loss during a disaster.
+Although some organizations resign themselves to some data loss (and the resulting downtime) during asynchronous replication, your organization does not have to tolerate any amount of data loss during a disaster.
 Nor should you tolerate anything but the absolute minimum downtime.

-Phoenix for Oracle ensures zero data loss, maximizes availability, and saves money by continuously protecting yet-to-be-replicated data and rapidly restoring application consistency across the Oracle environment.
+Phoenix for Oracle achieves continuous application availability and saves money by constantly protecting yet-to-be-replicated data and rapidly restoring production across the Oracle environment.

-Zero data loss and full consistency across applications means you can return to normal operations faster, reducing the risk of lost revenue, productivity, or customers.
+Continuous application availability is achieved by maintaining zero data loss and full consistency across applications, thereby reducing the risk of lost revenue, productivity, or customers.

 Phoenix synchronizes all applications and databases in the Oracle environment to one consistent point in time, allowing the fastest possible recovery.

 Unmatched Cost Reduction

 No three-data-center topology.
 No bandwidth upgrades.
 Less human intervention.
 Continuous application availability.
 Phoenix reduces capital, operational, and risk-related costs.

 No Distance Barrier

 Locate your DR site at any distance from the primary site.
 Phoenix augments your asynchronous replication and protects the entire data lag right at the primary site.

 The disaster-proof Black Box protects and transfers the data lag from its location at the primary site, eliminating bandwidth costs related to synchronous replication.